floington500/MoleculeMaster/README.md

 # Molecule Master

-Welcome to Molecule Master, a library designed to provide Java developers with easy creation of molecular substances.
+Welcome to Molecule Master, a SMILES (Simplified Molecular Input Line Entry System) library designed to provide Java developers with easy creation and manipulation of molecular substances.

 ## Installation